School Survival

 Part of the Mega Guide: How To Unblock Anything At School

 But sometimes, the network you're on might prevent VPN installations or connections, like in certain offices or schools.
-Or, your device might have security settings or restrictions that prevent new apps from being installed.
+Or, your device might have security settings or limits that prevent new apps from being installed.

 Luckily there are other ways to unblock YouTube on Android!